margaretmf/margaretmf.github.io/index.md

 * Their ability to encourage people to go outside their comfort zone
 * Their ability to structure projects and time well
 * Their ability to facilitate team work
+* Their ability to mentor
+* Their ability to work with other teams effectively

 **What I HATE about supervisors:**
 * Their vague directions and guidance